Neurofibromatosis

 • Multiple meningiomas (tumors that occur in the meninges, the membranes that cover and protect the brain and spinal cord)

-• Glioma (cancer of the brain that begins in glial cells, which are those that surround and support nerve cells)
+• Glioma (cancer of the brain that begins in glial cells, those that surround and support nerve cells)

 • Any neurofibromas